akashsonowal/ml-foundations/ml-fundamentals/README.md

 | Agglomerative Clustering
 Aclustering algorithm that builds a hierarchy of subclusters that gradually group into a single cluster.
 Some techniques for measuring distances between clusters are single-linkage and complete-linkage methods.
+Note: For non-separable data points we can use agglomerative clustering.

 ##
 | Singular Value Decomposition i